Your health and safety is the most important thing

 - Our Front of House Manager will be on hand to address any queries during your visit, whilst Front of House staff sit in attendance in the auditorium during every screening.

 If you have any questions ahead of booking, please email firstname.lastname@example.org or check the FAQs below.

-We look forward to seeing you at the Altrincham Garrick, so that we can celebrate great cinema and great theatrical screenings with you again.
+We look forward to seeing you at the Altrincham Garrick, so that we can celebrate live theatre, music, great cinema and theatrical screenings with you again.
 We know it’ll seem a little different than before with these guidelines in place – it feels like that for us too – but we’re committed to making sure that your experience is enjoyable and safe for you and our team.
 By working together, we can support the Garrick, keep the arts strong in Altrincham and enjoy fantastic entertainment.

 Thank you for all of your cooperation and support!